This article describes the complexities found by foreign companies when hiring foreign workers in China.

 Conditions to Hire a Foreigner in China

-- The candidate is in good health and over the age of 18.
+- be in good health and over the age of 18.

-- The candidate possesses the skills and work experience require for the job.
+- possess the skills and work experience require for the job.

-- The candidate holds a valid passport or any other valid travel document in lieu of passport.
+- hold a valid passport or any other valid travel document in lieu of passport.

 1. Internships are Restricted